phalpern/WG21-halpern/task_block_proposal-r4.md

 `define_task_block_restore_thread` would probably be identical to that of `define_task_block`.

+The "outermost" call to `define_task_block` always returns on the thread from which it was called.
+This special-case simplifies the job of adding parallelism to serial programs.
+A task block can be added to a function within a program that was, until that point, entirely serial, without breaking the potential assumptions of the caller.

+### Alternatives considered

-We have also discussed the possibility of language or library constructs to mark a function as potentially returning on a different thread than that on which it was called.
-A straw-man proposal involves a `thread_switching` keyword that would be applied as a suffix in the declarator for such
+We also discussed the possibility of language or library constructs to mark a function as potentially returning on a different thread than that on which it was called.
+A straw-man proposal involved a `thread_switching` keyword that would be applied as a suffix in the declarator for such
 functions: